-In case you are using earlier version of OS X like Mavericks, Mountain Lion, or Lion, then the commands to flush DNS will be different.
-Below we have mentioned Terminal commands for the earlier versions on Mac OS X, have a look.
+In case you are using an earlier version of OS X like Mavericks, Mountain Lion, or Lion, then the commands to flush DNS will be different.
+Below we have mentioned Terminal commands for the earlier versions of Mac OS X, have a look.

 How to flush DNS cache in OS X Mavericks, Mountain Lion, and Lion